 Shake up the ingredients until they are thoroughly mixed.
 Pour the mixture into a goblet excluding the ice, and grate a little nutmeg on top.

 I suggest dry shaking the ingredients without ice to emulsify the egg, then add the ice and shake normally.
 Shake it hard and fast; you want it frothy.
 For more about mixing egg drinks, see the “How to Mix Drinks” page.
 The trick here is getting the proportion of milk and sugar correct.
 1/3 tumblerful of milk is vague, to say the least.
 Luckily, it is quite easy to adjust the drink even after it has been shaken and poured into the glass.
-Between 6 and 8 ounces works well, and you can always add a little more if needed.
+Between 4 and 5 ounces works well, and you can always add a little more if it’s too strong.
+If you do add more milk, add a touch more sugar as well.
 For best results, use simple syrup in place of the raw sugar and water and adjust to taste.
 Also, this is quite a boozy egg nog, so one can always exercise moderation…or not.

 By the time of the 1887 reprint the recipe had changed slightly, using one ounce each of brandy and rum with the option of using either instead of both.
 You can use any liquor you like, but whatever you do, don’t leave off that sprinkle of nutmeg.